igoventura/kotlin-studies-customer-api/README.md

 The initial version was built using a standard Spring Boot stack:
 - **Spring Web MVC**: For handling requests with a thread-per-request model.
 - **Spring Data JPA**: For blocking database access.

-This architecture is simple and effective for many use cases but can become a bottleneck under high I/O load as threads get blocked waiting for database operations.

 ### Phase 2: The Reactive (WebFlux) Migration